-Completion of Schedule K-1-T(3) or Schedule K-1-T(3)-FY for each of your applicable members is required and will aid in the completion of your Form IL-1041, Schedule D.
+Completion of Schedule K-1-T(3) for each of your applicable members is required and will aid in the completion of your Form IL-1041, Schedule D.

 Complete all lines of Schedule K-1-T except Step 7, Line 49 before completing this schedule.